Grants to Individuals

 Twice Yearly Grants to Older Ladies

-- Ladies must live alone and be aged 60 years or over.
+- Ladies must live alone and be in receipt of State Pension and/or Pension Credit.

 - Ladies must have lived in a West Midlands county and no more than 60 miles from Birmingham Town Hall for at least 5 years.